celer-network/cBridge-node/README.md

 ```

 where `-c` specifies the path to the node config file and `-p` specifies the http port that you can use to query tx and stats about your relay node (to be introduced later).
+where `-ks` specifies the path of the keystore file and `-pwddir` specifies the path of the file where saves your keystore password.

 After a while, you should see your relay node is up running.